 Ewing family of tumors (EFT) is a group of cancers that affect the bones or nearby soft tissue.
-Cancer occurs when cells in the body become abnormal and multiply without control or order.
-The cells form a growth of tissue, called a tumor.
+Cancer occurs when normal cells change and grow uncontrollably, forming a mass called a tumor.
 A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
 Depending on the type, EFT develops in different places.
 EFT includes:

 - Ewing tumor of the bones (also called Ewing sarcoma), the most common type of EFT

 - Extraosseous Ewing (EOE), a tumor that grows in soft tissues outside the bone

 - Peripheral primitive neuroectodermal tumor (PPNET), a rare tumor found in the bones and soft tissues.
 This includes Askin's tumor, which is a PPNET of the chest wall.

 EFT of the bone occurs most often in the leg, spine, rib, or pelvis.
 EFT of the soft tissue is usually found in the thigh, pelvis, spine, chest, or foot.
 Specifically, about 41% of EFT develops in a leg and foot, 26% in the pelvis, 16% in the chest wall, 9% in an arm or hand, 6% in the spine, and 2% in the skull.